 From 20-22 January 2016 the Danish Museums Association (ODM) hosted a fruitful and educational learning exchange in Copenhagen, Denmark.

-Six participants from five countries came to Copenhagen to learn about ODM, the Danish museum landscape, skills development and training (see the programme).
+Six participants from five countries came to Copenhagen to learn about ODM, the Danish museum landscape, skills development and training.

 Director Nils M. Jensen welcomed the participants to the fourth NEMO Learning Exchange in Copenhagen.
 After a quick round of introductions and a matching of expectations, the programme was reviewed.
 Nils then gave a presentation of the Danish museum landscape and an introduction to the legal framework in Denmark, and explained how the ODM works and navigates with regard to conservation, research, education, voluntary work, social responsibility, career development and the experience economy.
 Nils also touched briefly upon the challenges of copyright and access to cultural heritage.